How to test your broadband speed

 Can I do a speed test over Wi-Fi?

 Wi-Fi is super handy, but it can also be a bit temperamental.
 Things like walls, distance from the router, and even your microwave can mess with your signal.
-So while a Wi-Fi speed test gives you a general idea, it’s not always an accurate reflection of your actual broadband speed.
+While some modern devices might show impressive Wi-Fi burst speeds, those results can fluctuate and don’t always reflect the true performance of your broadband line.

 -